Our Writers

 Ned Bennett

 With numerous publications under his own name, and many works within collections, Ned Bennett is well known as a writer of educational music.
 As a music teacher he has over twenty years of experience behind him, and he is also a busy freelance jazz saxophonist in London.
-Having a young son has enabled Ned to see at first hand the joy and importance of introducing music to children at a very early stage.
+Having two children has enabled Ned to see at first hand the joy and importance of introducing music to children at a very early stage.

 Kelly Fort